 While workflow was getting its start in the 1980’s, enterprise application integration, or EAI, emerged independently for system-to-system integration.

-A key player in the early days (and still today) was IBM with their MQ Series messaging, which became a de facto standard for system-to-system communication in many large organizations.
+IBM with their MQ Series messaging, which became a de facto standard for system-to-system communication in many large organizations.
 Many other vendors entered the market, and a variety of technical architectures for message brokers emerged, but all had the same basic goal: to automate the near-real-time exchange of data between systems, typically mainframe-based transaction processing systems or server-based relational databases.

 Even the simple functionality provided by early versions of EAI could reap huge benefits in two areas: